The next get-together, with the theme of Explorations, is taking place on Sunday 28 May 14.00-17.00, Rikkyo University, Building 7, Room 7204.

 At the very end of the get-together, a brief announcement was made about the deadline for submitting proposals for the Learner Development SIG Forum on “International Communities: Fostering Learner Development on a Global Stage” at JALT2017.
 Exploring the theme of fostering international mindsets through autonomous learning both inside and outside the classroom, presentations could be based on completed or ongoing research in this area, or practical teaching ideas from a range of teaching and learning contexts.
 Please note that the deadline for proposals is Monday May 1st 2017.
 For more details go here.
 Many thanks!

-Report on the Sunday January 22 2017 Get Together, Otsuma Women’s University, 2-5 pm
+Report on the January 2017 Get-Together at Otsuma Women’s University

 Taking part in the first get-together of 2017 were Andy Barfield, Blair Barr, Debjani Ray, Fumiko Kurosawa, Ian Hurrell, Jenny Morgan, Keiko Yuyama, Ken Ikeda, Lee Arnold, Martin Cater, Mayumi Abe, Nicole Gallagher, Peter Joun, and Tim Ashwell (with regrets from Alison Stewart, Huw Davies, Marcel Van Amelsvoort, Masuko Miyahara, and Sarah Morikawa).